What is Keyhole Surgery?

 What does Keyhole Cost?

 On average, procedures performed using keyhole techniques are surprisingly inexpensive.
-When factoring in the reduced cost of medications, and potential lost income whilst caring for a pet recovering from traditional surgery, this represents outstanding value for you and your pet and most importantly their well being.
+When factoring in the reduced cost of medications, and potential lost income whilst caring for a pet recovering from traditional surgery, this represents outstanding value for you and your pet and most importantly their well-being.